ETFs are great. But how do you choose?

 However, even funds with limited trading volume can trade at tight spreads if the underlying securities of the fund are liquid.
 An ETF that invests in S&P 500 stocks, for example, will probably be more liquid and trade at tighter spreads than one that invests in Brazilian small-caps or alternative energy companies.
 Check the key statistics tab on any ETF to see a full breakdown of liquidity statistics.

-Ultimately, investors choosing an ETF need to ask three questions: What exposure does this ETF have?
+Ultimately, investors choosing an ETF need to ask 3 questions: What exposure does this ETF have?
 How well does the ETF deliver this exposure?
 And how efficiently can I access the ETF?
 Look at the ETF’s underlying index (benchmark) to determine the exposure you’re getting.
 Evaluate tracking differences to see how well the ETF delivers its intended exposure.
 And look for higher volumes and tighter spreads as an indication of liquidity and ease of access.

 Next steps to consider